The Support for Learning Department is managed by Jacqui Agnew and Yvonne Savage (DHT's Support for Learning) and has the following staff.

 Pupils with additional support needs may have a GIRFme Plan which is planned by the pupil themselves in discussion with Support for Learning staff/Pupil Support Tutor.
 Resources and approaches may have to be elaborated, differentiated or extended.
 Staff should evidence the support/strategies they have put in place.

 Co-ordinated Support Plans (CSPs)

 A co-ordinated Support Plan will be provided for those pupils who require the support of other agencies.
 It is a statutory document for pupils with additional support needs that are likely to last for more than a year and require the intervention of one other agency other than education.
 The plan outlines the annual educational objectives and the methods by which other agencies will work together to meet the pupils’ support needs.

 Contacts have been well established with Health, Audiology Services, Psychological Services, Social Work, SDS Careers, Speech and Language Therapy, Visual Impairment Service and Bilingual Support Service.
 All of these will be maintained and nurtured and any other service which may be required at any time will be contacted.

 Partnership with Parents

 Parents have a vital role in ensuring that the individual needs of their children are being met.
 Their rights and responsibilities are respected and they have an active role in decisions made about approaches taken to meet these needs.

 Involvement of Pupils

-Pupils with Additional Support Needs are involved in the setting up of ASP/CSPs.
-They are also involved in all Review meetings.
-All pupils are involved in action planning at various stages of their education.
+Pupils with additional support needs are involved in the setting up of GIRFme Plans and Co-ordinated Support Plans.
+They are also involved in review meetings to action planning at various stages of their education.